yusuf-saleem/tensai/README.md

-A React app for Japanese language learning
+A React app for testing your language ability.
+Powered by OpenAI and Supabase.